 The Transcendental Meditation website makes a point to state that TM is "not a religion, philosophy, or lifestyle."
 Instead, it is a method for achieving a greater sense of peace and calm into daily life, not to mention the benefit of being present (which, it seems, is harder to do these days.)
 Whether you're searching for greater meaning, seeking relief from anxiety, or hoping to slow down rapid thoughts, meditation may help.

-Transcendental Meditation (TM) may seem intimidating—especially when newbies hear that TM asks practitioners to sit and meditate for 20 minutes—though Shel Pink, founder of SpaRitual and author of "Slow Beauty," says it's surprisingly accessible.
-"Anyone can practice TM… [it] is an effortless and evidence-based meditation practice," she explains.
-Pink has practiced TM for 20 years.
+Transcendental Meditation (TM) may seem intimidating—especially when newbies hear that TM asks practitioners to sit and meditate for 20 minutes—though it's surprisingly accessible.
+According to the website, Transcendental Meditation is so easy and effortless anyone can do it.

 Transcendental Meditation is Mantra Meditation